mistrypooja/adidas-api-tests/README.md

 But I have tried to demostrate a few things like having values set in config file, abstracting code in methods (here I have added methods to the same class file but for a bigger test suite, I group helper methods into different helper files)

+>For validating the images, I just grabbed the image urls for desktop, tablet and mobile because I find it to be a cleaner way.
+I could have looked for all .jpg's in the response too but in case new image format's were added like svg etc, it would have failed to validate all of them.